-Once a flat roof starts to fail and cause water ingress to the structure below, you essentially have two options.
+Once a flat roof starts to fail and cause water ingress to the structure below, you have two options:

 1.)
-Rip up the failing roof and replace with a new one.
+Rip up the failing roof and replace it with a new one.

 2.)
 Use an overcoat system to coat the existing one, returning it to its watertight state.

-Both ways of repairing failing roofs have their benefits and, in this blog, we will look at the benefits and cost associated with both ways of doing it.
+Both ways of repairing a failing roof have their benefits and, in this blog, we will look at the benefits and costs associated with both ways of doing it.